IK-49/hello-world/README.md

 # hello-world
-This repository is a gateway for making me learn how to use GitHub.
+This GitHub Repository is a gateway for helping me learn how to use GitHub.